Bstrinic/landing-page-odin/README.md

 ## Conclusion
 This project serves as a foundation for understanding web development practices and building a fully functional static web page.
 By focusing on structure first, followed by styling, the project teaches valuable lessons about how to efficiently manage and develop a website from start to finish.

-Once completed, the project will provide a solid portfolio piece demonstrating core front-end development skills.